PiyushDatta/craiglist_toronto_scraper/README.md

 ## Return value

-JSON Format.
+JSON Object.
 Maybe in the future we will also output in different formats, maybe even as text.
 However, we have to be careful not to go against any terms of conditions for craigslist.

 ## Testing

-To be done.
+Some tests are done.
+More to be added.